Periodic table of elements: How it works and who created it

 Dmitri Mendeleev, a Russian chemist and inventor, is considered the "father" of the periodic table, according to the Royal Society of Chemistry.
 In the 1860s, Mendeleev was a popular lecturer at a university in St. Petersburg, Russia.
 At the time, no modern organic chemistry textbooks in the Russian language existed, so Mendeleev decided to write one.
 As he was working on that book, titled "Principles of Chemistry" (two volumes, 1868–1870), he simultaneously tackled the problem of the disordered elements, according to Khan Academy.

-Putting the elements in any kind of order would prove quite difficult.
+Putting the elements in order would prove quite difficult.
 At the time, there were 63 known chemical elements, each with an atomic weight calculated using Avogadro's hypothesis, which states that equal volumes of gases, when kept at the same temperature and pressure, hold the same number of molecules.

-So according to the Royal Society of Chemistry, Mendeleev wrote the properties of each element on cards, and then he started ordering them by increasing atomic weight.
-This is when he noticed certain types of elements regularly appearing and noticed a correlation between atomic weight and chemical properties.
+So, according to the Royal Society of Chemistry, Mendeleev wrote the properties of each element on cards and started ordering them by increasing atomic weight.
+This is when he noticed a correlation between atomic weight and chemical properties.

-But the exact Eureka! moment that led Mendeleev to the sorting strategy that produced his complete periodic table is shrouded in mystery.
+However, the exact "Eureka!" moment that led Mendeleev to the sorting strategy of the complete periodic table is still shrouded in mystery.
 "It is extremely difficult to reconstruct the process by which Mendeleev came to his periodic organization of elements in terms of their atomic weights," Gordin wrote of the full periodic table.
 "The problem from the historian's perspective is that while Mendeleev kept almost every document and draft that crossed his hands after he believed he would become famous, he did not do so before his formulation of the periodic law."

 Whatever his thought process, Mendeleev ultimately arranged the elements according to both atomic weight and valence electrons.
 Not only did he leave space for elements not yet discovered, but he predicted the properties of five of these elements and their compounds.
 In March 1869, he presented the findings to the Russian Chemical Society.
 Later that year, his new periodic system was published as an abstract in the German chemistry periodical Zeitschrift fϋr Chemie (Journal of Chemistry), according to the University of California, San Diego.